Big Brother Brasil 11

-Big Brother Brasil 11 is the eleventh season of Big Brother Brasil, which premiered January 11, 2011 with the season finale airing March 29, 2011 on the Rede Globo television network.
+Big Brother Brasil 11 was the eleventh season of Big Brother Brasil, which premiered January 11, 2011, with the season finale airing March 29, 2011, on the Rede Globo television network.

 The show is produced by Endemol Globo and presented by news reporter Pedro Bial.
 The season was officially confirmed since 2008 as part of a millionaire contract between international Endemol and Rede Globo.
 The prize award will be R$1,500,000 without tax allowances.

 Actress Maria Melillo won the competition and the grand prize of R$1,500,000, while runner-up Wesley Schunk and third-place finisher Daniel Rolim walked away with R$150,000 and R$50,000 respectively.

 Production

 Cast

 Applications were due by September 10, 2010 until October 31, 2010.
 Initially, the process was set to start September 1, 2010 but was postponed to avoid an eventual confusion with the premiere of the second season of Hipertensão, another Rede Globo reality television show.

 Semi-finalist interviews were held in November 2010 and the final casting interviews took place in early December 2010.
 There were nineteen housemates competing for the grand prize: ten women and nine men.

 The first housemate, a woman, was officially chosen on October 10, 2010, but did not have their identity revealed.
 Producers reported that she was chosen in virtual chat, which happened at the show's official website.
 VH1's alumni Marcia Brazil from Rock of Love Bus with Bret Michaels, Charm School with Ricki Lake and I Love Money has also applied to be on the show.